Inside Serena Williams' First Week as a Mom

 It was announced last Friday that the tennis champion gave birth to her and fiancé Alexis Ohanian's first child, a baby girl.

 "Serena is doing beyond perfect.
 She feels great and is just glowing about being a mother for the first time," a source told E!
-News exclusively.
+News exclusively Friday.
 "Her baby girl is healthy and beautiful."

 "Her fiancé is the nicest man alive," the source added about Alexis.
 "He really is so in love with Serena and is really supportive not only as a new dad but also as a partner.
 He is a busy man but puts Serena first in everything he does."